 Energy efficiency upgrades will boost your rental property’s EPC rating.
 Eight methods:

 Buy double- or triple-glazed windows.

 Contact your energy provider.

 Before you try to raise your property’s EPC rating, consider whether a whole-house retrofit, which addresses insulation, windows, and heating systems, is more cost-effective than a succession of smaller changes.

 Install LED lamps:

-Switching to energy-efficient and eco-friendly LED light bulbs could boost your EPC rating by one or two levels if it’s close.
+Switching to energy-efficient and eco-friendly LED light chrome hearts bulbs could boost your EPC rating by one or two levels if it’s close.
 LEDs are a simple method to save energy.